-Sweet roasted kabocha squash is stuffed with wild mushrooms, couscous, lamb, fresh cranberries, blue cheese and aromatic rosemary.
+Lamb stuffed kabocha squash is filled wild mushrooms and couscous, fresh cranberries, blue cheese and aromatic rosemary.
 It’s the best fall has to offer on your plate.

 We even got to try our hand at milking a cow, the old fashioned way!
 Yours truly: